What is Sepsis

 For the Physician-Patient Alliance for Health & Safety, sepsis is personal.

-We did a podcast with Dr. Rothfield about his experience with sepsis.
-At that time, he was the Chief Medical Officer at Medical City Dallas.
-In the podcast, Dr. Ken Rothfield emphasizes the need for early detection and treatment of sepsis and implores his colleagues to commit to the early detection and treatment of sepsis:
+At the time of the podcast, he was the Chief Medical Officer at Medical City Dallas.
+He is now Chief Medical Officer at Texas Health Resources Arlington Memorial Hospital.
+In the podcast, Dr. Rothfield emphasizes the need for early detection and treatment of sepsis and implores his colleagues to commit to the early detection and treatment of sepsis:

 “I would like you to commit to early detection and treatment of sepsis, because you may not get a second chance to save your patient’s life.